Menu Close

 She started her career in private practice focusing on civil litigation, which included acting for plaintiffs and defendants in personal injury and motor vehicle cases as well as representing clients at the Provincial (Small Claims) Court.

 Ms. Orr has been an active volunteer with Access Pro Bono and is a past board member of the WISH Drop-In Centre Society.
-She was called to the bar in 2012.
+She was called to the Bar in 2012.

 Full-Time Tribunal Member